 The contour diagrams of Figure 1 are useful to introduce the downward diagonal dependence curve.
 In every panel the main diagonal is indicated with a dashed line.
-The downward diagonal dependence curve is obtained by making a section of the copula function along that diagonal.
+The downward diagonal dependence curve is obtained by making a section of the copula function along that diagonal.9

 Definition 1 (Downward Diagonal Dependence Curve).
-For all mdimensional random vectors X with copula function $C_X$ , we say that $D_X$ is the downward diagonal dependence curve of X, if for all p in $\mathbb{I}$ :
+For all m-dimensional random vectors X with copula function C_X , we say that D_X is the downward diagonal dependence curve of X, if for all p in \mathbb{I} :

-$$D_X(p) = C_X(p, \dots, p).$$ (7)
+$$D_X(p) = C_X(p, \dots, p). \tag{7}$$

 For each position p, the downward diagonal dependence curve gives the proportion of the society who have a lower or equal position than p in all dimensions of well-being.
-The proportion of the society which is below or equal to the median in all dimensions is given by $D_X(0.5)$ , for instance.
+The proportion of the society which is below or equal to the median in all dimensions is given by $D_X(0.5)$, for instance.
 The curve represents the local information about dependence around the main diagonal and takes a "downward" perspective, by focusing on the position vectors with a lower or equal position than the position vectors on the diagonal.

-$^{9}$ In mathematical statistics, the downward diagonal dependence curve is known as the diagonal section of a copula function, see Nelsen (2006, p.12).
+9In mathematical statistics, the downward diagonal dependence curve is known as the diagonal section of a copula function, see Nelsen (2006, p.12).
 Fernández-Sánchez and Úbeda-Flores (2018) give a recent review of the statistical literature that deals with the existence and properties of the copula for a given diagonal section.

-The left-hand panel of Figure 2 gives an example of a downward diagonal dependence curve for a multivariate random vector X. The dashed line gives the downward diagonal dependence curve of the comonotonic case and is denoted $D+$ .
-The downward diagonal dependence curve of an independent mdimensional distribution equals $(1/p)^m$ and is denoted $D\perp$ .
-Every downward diagonal dependence curve starts at 0 (when p = 0) and ends at 1 (when p = 1).
+The left-hand panel of Figure 2 gives an example of a downward diagonal dependence curve for a multivariate random vector X. The dashed line gives the downward diagonal dependence curve of the comonotonic case and is denoted D+ .
+The downward diagonal dependence curve of an independent m-dimensional distribution equals $(1/p)^m$ and is denoted D+ .
+Every downward diagonal dependence curve starts at 0 (when p=0) and ends at 1 (when p=1).
 Moreover, we have that $D_X(p) \leq p$ for all random vectors X.

-Figure 2: The downward diagonal dependence curve $D_X$ (left) and upward diagonal dependence curve $\overline{D}X$ (right) of random vector X
+Figure 2: The downward diagonal dependence curve D_X (left) and upward diagonal dependence curve \overline{D}X (right) of random vector X

-Analogous to the derivation of the downward diagonal dependence curve $D_X$ from the copula function $C_X$ , the upward diagonal dependence curve $\overline{D}X$ can be derived from the survival function $\overline{C}X$ .
+Analogous to the derivation of the downward diagonal dependence curve D_X from the copula function C_X , the upward diagonal dependence curve \overline{D}X can be derived from the survival function \overline{C}X .

 Definition 2 (Upward Diagonal Dependence Curve).
-For all m-dimensional random vectors X with survival function $\overline{C}X$ , we say that $\overline{D}X$ is the upward diagonal dependence curve of X, if for all p in $\mathbb{I}$ :
+For all m-dimensional random vectors X with survival function \overline{C}X , we say that \overline{D}X is the upward diagonal dependence curve of X, if for all p in \mathbb{I} :

-$$\overline{D}X(p) = \overline{C}X \left( 1 - p, \dots, 1 - p \right).$$ (8)

-For each position p, the upward diagonal dependence curve gives the proportion of the society who have a higher position than 1 - p in all dimensions of well-being.
-The proportion of the society which belongs to the top decile in all dimensions is given by $\overline{D}X(0.1)$ , for instance.
+$$\overline{D}X(p) = \overline{C}X(1 - p, \dots, 1 - p). \tag{8}$$ well-being.
+The proportion of the society which belongs to the top decile in all dimensions is given by $\overline{D}X(0.1)$, for instance.
 While the downward diagonal dependence curve presents the "downward" perspective of the copula function, the upward diagonal dependence curve presents the "upward" perspective of the survival function.
 In general, both diagonal dependence curves do not coincide.
-The right-hand panel of Figure 2 gives an example of an upward diagonal dependence curve of the comonotonic case $C+$ .
+10 The right-hand panel of Figure 2 gives an example of an upward diagonal dependence curve.
+The dashed line shows the upward diagonal dependence curve of the comonotonic case C+ .